0glabs/0g-doc/docs/run-a-node/overview.md

 | DA Encoder* | Encodes data for availability purposes | - | - | - | - |
 | DA Client | Interacts with the Data Availability layer | 8 GB | 2 cores | - | 100 MBps |

-*Note: DA Encoder Note: GPU support is currently tested with NVIDIA 12.04 drivers on the RTX 4090.
+*Note: For DA Encoder, GPU support is currently tested with NVIDIA 12.04 drivers on the RTX 4090.
 Other NVIDIA GPUs may require parameter adjustments and have not been tuned yet.*

 #### Next Steps
 Ready to set up your node?
 Check out our detailed guides: